Bean (film): Plot

-When Whistler's Mother is delivered to the gallery, Bean is left alone in the exhibition room, where he accidentally sneezes on the painting, then stains it with an ink-soaked handkerchief while wiping away his sneeze droplets.
+When Whistler's Mother is delivered to the gallery, Bean is left alone in the exhibition room, where he blows some of the dust off the painting, causing him to sneeze on it, and stains it with an ink-soaked handkerchief while wiping away his sneeze droplets.
 He then attempts to clean it with lacquer thinner, causing the figure's face to dissolve and prompting him to replace it with a cartoon face.
 Fearing the loss of his job and potential criminal charges over the damage, David becomes despondent and gets drunk with Bean, though his family returns out of pity.
 Later that night, determined to save David's career, Bean breaks into the gallery, where he incapacitates the security guard with laxatives and replaces the damaged Whistler's Mother with a life-sized poster coated in egg whites and nail varnish to resemble the real one, which successfully fools everyone at the ceremony the next day.
 Bean then gives an improvised and sentimental speech about the painting based on his time with David, winning the crowd's approval.

 Lieutenant Brutus (the same officer who arrested Bean for the airport and Pacific Park incidents) arrives and informs David that Jennifer has just been severely injured in a motorcycle accident with her boyfriend, prompting David and Bean to rush to the hospital.
 Bean is mistaken for a medical doctor and forced into an operating room, where he encounters Brutus, who had been shot while dealing with a mugging on the way to the hospital and inadvertently saves his life by removing the bullet from his body with only his hand.
 David then begs Bean, unaware of his true identity, to wake Jennifer up from her unconscious state, which he succeeds in after an accident with a defibrillator sends him flying and landing on top of her.
 Grateful for having their daughter back and wondering how to repay their doctor, David and Alison are surprised when Bean unmasks himself.
 At Bean's suggestion, they allow him to stay with them for one more week.

-After spending quality time together with the Langleys, Bean and David head back to the airport for Bean’s flight home, where he thanks David for everything before he departs.
+After spending quality time together with the Langleys, Bean and David head back to the airport for Bean's flight home, where he thanks David for everything before he departs.
 At home, Bean decorates his bedroom with photographs of his time in Los Angeles, as well as the original Whistler's Mother painting he smuggled back with him.